grpc/grpc-swift/Examples/route-guide/README.md

 ## Overview

-A "rouge-guide" command line tool that uses generated stubs for an 'Route Guide' service allows you to start a server and to make requests against it for each of the four RPC types.
+A "route-guide" command line tool that uses generated stubs for a 'Route Guide' service allows you to start a server and to make requests against it for each of the four RPC types.